 Restoring habitat for wildlife and improving water quality in the Chesapeake Bay watershed

-The Chesapeake Care program utilizes landowner incentives offered through the U.S. Department of Agriculture’s Conservation Reserve Program (CRP) and Conservation Reserve Enhancement Program (CREP).
-Wildlife habitat restoration would be almost nonexistent in the watershed were it not for the leadership provided by the federal government through these programs.
-Unfortunately the State of Maryland cut back on the width of ditch buffer strips allowed in the CREP program to 35 feet, despite the fact that most agricultural runoff enters the watershed through ditches.
+The Chesapeake Care Program utilizes landowner incentives offered through the U.S. Department of Agriculture’s Conservation Reserve Program (CRP) and Conservation Reserve Enhancement Program (CREP).
+Wildlife habitat restoration would be almost nonexistent in the watershed was it not for the leadership provided by the federal government through these FARM BILL programs.
+Unfortunately, the State of Maryland cut back on the width of ditch buffer strips allowed in the CREP program to 35 feet, despite the fact that most surface agricultural runoff enters the watershed through ditches.

 CWH will continue using the CRP and CREP programs to restore vanishing wildlife habitat in the Chesapeake Bay watershed.
 This is becoming increasingly difficult due to high grain prices and the “all you need to do is cover crops” message that landowners are receiving from some government institutions.
 CWH believes that we need to do all we can (significant acreages of habitat restoration, cover crops, real nutrient management) if we are going to clean up the bay, which agribusiness has been over-enriching with nutrients.

 In 2013, funding by the Biophilia Foundation, Chesapeake Bay Trust, Healy Foundation, National Fish & Wildlife Foundation and an anonymous donor enabled CWH to build valuable habitat on the lands of those interested in helping wildlife resources.